FCAT

 Only accepted applicants will be admitted to the class.
 There may not be substitutions for students who cannot attend.

-Federal or military students involved in criminal or intelligence analysis are eligible to attend as space is available.
+Federal or military students involved in investigative or intelligence analysis are eligible to attend as space is available.

 If you are interested in attending you must complete the application found on the schedule page.